syncfusion-content/ej2-asp-core-mvc-docs/ej2-asp-core-mvc/tree-grid/EJ2_ASP.NETCORE/filtering/excel-like-filter.md

-## Change default Excel filter Operator
+## Change default excel filter operator

 You can change the default excel-filter operator by changing the column operator as `contains` from `startsWith` in the [`actionBegin`](https://help.syncfusion.com/cr/aspnetcore-js2/Syncfusion.EJ2.TreeGrid.TreeGrid.html#Syncfusion_EJ2_TreeGrid_TreeGrid_ActionBegin) event.